 taking the first steps in a long journey

-My neighbor is a non-functioning alcoholic.
-In as much as any alcoholic is non-functioning he is at the end of the trail or shall I say cliff.
-His wife left him back in July.
-I was the one who gave them a ride to the airport, him, her and his mistress alcohol.
+I was just reflecting on my neighbor was a non-functioning alcoholic.
+I found his body about four years ago after nobody had seen him for a while.
+In as much as any alcoholic is non-functioning he was at the end of the trail or shall I say cliff.
+His wife left him.
+I was the one who gave the couple a ride to the airport, him, her and his mistress alcohol.

 In the end I believe our efforts are never in vain.
 We each have the ability to shape our lives and impact the lives of others.
 It is our deep inner commitment to make the world a better place for you and others that determines where our trail takes us.